Virginia’s Petit Larceny Statute

 How Our Team at Scrofano Law PC Can Help You

 If you are facing petit larceny charges in Virginia, don’t risk your freedom and financial well-being by opting for self-representation.
-Scrofano Law, PC, is here to provide the experienced legal counsel you need.
+Scrofano Law PC, is here to provide the experienced legal counsel you need.
 Our dedicated team of attorneys understands the intricacies of Virginia’s petit larceny laws and can build a strong defense tailored to your unique circumstances.